sarah-nmachi/Platform-Explorers-Cohort-2/AI-Workforce/Use-Case-3.md

 - How to access the company portal

 ## Learning Objectives
-- Create a very simple Copilot Studio agent with a knowledge source in SharePoint Online
+- Create a very simple Copilot Studio agent
 - Build basic **question → answer** topics
 - Test the agent in the test canvas
 - Understand how trigger phrases work